Thank you for reading our post, please rate this article at the end.

 Obtaining an FMM is especially important if you’re planning to drive your RV.
 After all, if you get in an accident and don’t have an FMM, your insurance will deny all liability and claims because you were in Mexico illegally.

-There’re two ways to apply for an FMM.
+There are two ways to apply for an FMM.
 The first is through the Instituto Nacional de Migración (immigration) offices at the border or online.

-I recommend you obtain your Mexican tourist card at the offices the day you cross the border.
+I recommend you obtain your Mexican tourist card at the offices on the day you cross the border.
 Online applications take time to process and may sometimes disappoint you, especially during high-traffic sessions.

 2) Mexican Insurance